 - AUTO1: a CD19-targeting programmed T cell therapy designed to improve the safety profile of the CD19 binder while maintaining its anti-leukemia activity.
-AUTO1 has demonstrated this anti-leukemia activity in the absence of severe cytokine release syndrome, or CRS, in a Phase 1 trial of 14 patients with pediatric relapsed or refractory acute B lymphocytic leukemia, or pediatric ALL.
-A Phase 1 clinical trial in adult patients with ALL is ongoing. - AUTO2: the first dual-targeting programmed T cell therapy for the treatment of relapsed or refractory multiple myeloma targeting B-cell Maturation Antigen, or BCMA, and the transmembrane activator and CAML interactor, or TACI.
+AUTO1 has demonstrated this anti-leukemia activity in the absence of severe cytokine release syndrome, or CRS, in an ongoing Phase 1 trial of patients with pediatric relapsed or refractory acute B lymphocytic leukemia, or pediatric ALL.
+A Phase 1 clinical trial in patients with relapsed or refractory acute B lymphocytic leukemia, or adult ALL, is ongoing.
+Initial data from 10 treated patients reported in April 2019 also showed anti-leukemia activity in the absence of Grade 3 or higher CRS (Lee criteria used for grading), and we expect final Phase 1 trial results to be reported in the fourth quarter of 2019. - AUTO2: the first dual-targeting programmed T cell therapy for the treatment of relapsed or refractory multiple myeloma targeting B-cell Maturation Antigen, or BCMA, and the transmembrane activator and CAML interactor, or TACI.
 We initiated a Phase 1/2 clinical trial in the third quarter of 2017.
+We expect to report final Phase 1 trial results in the fourth quarter of 2019.

-AUTO3: the first dual-targeting programmed T cell therapy for the treatment of relapsed or refractory diffuse large B-cell lymphoma, or DLBCL, and pediatric ALL, independently targeting B-lymphocyte antigens CD19 and CD22.
+- AUTO3: the first dual-targeting, bicistronic, or having two genes of interest within one vector, programmed T cell therapy for the treatment of relapsed or refractory diffuse large B-cell lymphoma, or DLBCL, and pediatric ALL, independently targeting B-lymphocyte antigens CD19 and CD22.
 We initiated separate Phase 1/2 clinical trials of AUTO3 in DLBCL and in pediatric ALL in the third quarter of 2017.
-AUTO4: a programmed T cell therapy for the treatment of peripheral T-cell lymphoma targeting TRBC1.
+We reported initial data from these trials in the fourth quarter of 2018.
+We provided an update on durability of effect in patients in the pediatric ALL trial in March 2019.
+Initial data observed from 10 pediatric ALL patients indicated AUTO3 was generally well tolerated.
+Additionally, high response rates and encouraging durability were observed at the higher dose levels.
+We expect to report initial Phase 1 data from both trials in the second quarter of 2019, and we expect to report final Phase 1 results in the fourth quarter of 2019. - AUTO4: a programmed T cell therapy for the treatment of peripheral T-cell lymphoma targeting TRBC1.
 We initiated a Phase 1/2 clinical trial in the fourth quarter of 2018.
-AUTO6: a programmed T cell therapy targeting GD2 in development for the treatment of neuroblastoma.
+We expect to report initial data from this trial in the fourth quarter of 2019. - AUTO6: a programmed T cell therapy targeting GD2 in development for the treatment of neuroblastoma.
 A Phase 1 clinical trial with AUTO6 is being sponsored and conducted by Cancer Research UK, or CRUK, and preliminary data has shown initial anti-tumor activity in this solid tumor indication.
 We are developing a next-generation product candidate, which we refer to as AUTO6 NG, incorporating additional programming modules designed to improve the efficacy, safety and persistence of AUTO6.
 We expect to initiate the first of two planned Phase 1/2 clinical trials of AUTO6 NG in 2020.